Office of Residential Life

 University Health Services medical providers are not required to report sexual misconduct situations unless there is an immediate threat to you or others.
 However, medical providers in University Health Services are required to report aggregate data without identifying information.

 Fordham University Emergency Medical Services (FUEMS) is a part of University Health Services on the Rose Hill campus.
 Students can contact FUEMS by calling 718-817-2222.
 All calls should indicate the nature of the incident and whether a specific gender staff member will be needed.
 FUEMS provides Emergency Medical Technicians on duty, referrals, and transportation to the hospital at no fee.
+FUEMS staff are required to report sexual misconduct situations to their supervisors and ultimately to the Department of Public Safety.

 Department of Public Safety